fiee/croisee/README.rst

 Bugs / Todo
 -----------

-* word numbers are rather small in Mozilla (and probably other browsers than Safari)
+* word numbers are rather small in Mozilla (and probably other browsers than WebKit-based)
 * admin: if adding to an existing dict, disable other fields
 * clean up redundant template/view code
 * still not really a reusable app (to be integrated in `fiëé cérébrale`_)